Zomato IPO in progress: 10 things to know before you invest

 1. The public offer comprises a fresh issue of equity shares of Rs 9,000 crore, and an offer for sale of Rs 375 crore by existing selling shareholder Info Edge.
 The public issue includes a reservation of up to 65 lakh equity shares for employees of the company.

 2. In terms of financials, Zomato is a loss-making company.
-Zomato has incurred loss of Rs 1,010.51 crore, Rs 2,385.60 crore and Rs 8,16.42crore in fiscals 2019, 2020 and 2021, respectively.
+Zomato has incurred loss of Rs 1,010.51 crore, Rs 2,385.60 crore and Rs 8,16.42 crore in fiscals 2019, 2020 and 2021, respectively.
 The company expects its costs to increase over time and losses will continue given significant investments expected towards growing company's business.

 3. Info Edge, one of Zomato's leading investors, holds 18.55 per cent stake in the IPO.
 The firm will sell only 50 per cent of its stake worth Rs 375 crore during the share sale.
 Other investors in Zomato are Uber BV (9.13 per cent), Alipay Singapore Holding Pte Ltd (8.33 per cent), Tiger Global (6 per cent), Sequoia Capital (5.98 per cent), co-founder Deepinder Goyal (5.51 per cent), and Temasek Holdings subsidiary (3.65 per cent).